Zenika/certificateManager/README.md

 ==> First, you will need to generate a skeleton of configuration file:
 `certificateManager config CAtemplate` :
 This will create a skeleton file to generate custom rootCAs under `$HOME/.config/certificateManager/rootCA-default.json` Edit this file as needed.
+You can validate its format if the `jq` utility is installed on your system: `jq < $YOUR_FILE`

 ==> Then, if you need server certificates signed against that rootCA, you will need to generate its template, too:
 `certificateManager config Certtemplate` .
 The config file will be named `$HOME/.config/certificateManager/serverCert-default.json`